 Tosca tester

-7 principles of software testing that every software tester should know
+7 software testing principles that every software tester should know

 Software testing is a way of verifying that the software is working according to the needs of the end user.
 The basic principles of software testing are known as the pillars of testing, and thanks to them, a tester can effectively detect as many bugs and defects as possible.
 In this article you will learn how the seven principles of software testing work and why every IT tester should adopt them.